onewelcome/identity-cloud-documentation/docs/self-styling/configuration-page.md

 ###  Preparing git repository

-When preparing the git Repository please use the proper directory structure.
+When preparing the git repository, please use the proper directory structure.

 ```
 ├── cim